Politics of Guizhou

-The politics of Guizhou Province in the People's Republic of China is structured in a dual party-government system like all other governing institutions in mainland China.
+The politics of Guizhou in the People's Republic of China is structured in a dual party-government system like all other governing institutions in mainland China.

 The Governor of Guizhou is the highest-ranking official in the People's Government of Guizhou.
 However, in the province's dual party-government governing system, the Governor has less power than the Guizhou Chinese Communist Party (CCP) Provincial Committee Secretary, colloquially termed the "Guizhou CCP Party Chief".